thclarke/TrTAP/README.md

  | Neph | Nephila clavipes proteins |
  | SILVA_132.AllrRNA.fasta | SILVA Arthropod 18S rRNA file |

+ - Supplimentary Files
+   - Additionally, TrTAP uses several additional files to help give further information about the PFAM and SwissProt matches to give additional data.
+If these files, are not in the blast db, the final program still runs but the final gene info file will be emptier
+       - SwissProt
+         - uniprot_sprot.ids
+         - uniprot_sprot.dat
+         - taxonomy.xml
+       - PFAM
+         - pfamA.txt
+         - PFAM_gene_ontology.txt
+       - Drosophila
+         - fbgn_fbtr_fbpp_fb_2019_06.tsv
+         - gene_association.fb
+         - automated_gene_summaries.tsv
  - ranking file
    - *contains the ranking of how TrTAP scripts treat the blast results from the databases above*
    - It is possible to include a species phylogeny in a line to permit dynamic ranking (trigged by -c in the run_pipeline.trimOnly.pl script)